LDCyril/LDCyril.github.io/README.md

-# LDCyril.github.io
+# BetterMotherFuckingWebsite
-Here my first website, though hosted online thanks to GitHub Pages
+Repository containing the code of my BetterMotherFuckingwebsite version.
+(The online version link is in the README.md file)